GordonBGood/elmplus-docs/RFC-FirExt.md

 # RFC: Fir Extensions to the Elm Language

-This document proposes all of the changes that might be included in the Fir programming language that aren't in the Elm programming language.
+This document proposes all of the changes that might be included in the "ElmPlus" = Fir programming language that aren't in the Elm programming language.
 They can be grouped as follows:
 1. Changes only affecting parsing.
 2. Changes that are implemented by changes to the standard core package.
 3. Changes that require compiler changes.